2023 Pro Bowl Games: Precision Passing

 Derek Carr won the event for the AFC with a score of 31.

-AFC 3 – NFC 0

 Lightning Round

 The AFC won the event after dunking NFC head coach Eli Manning in confetti in the final round.

-AFC 6 – NFC 0

 Longest Drive

-The event was shown as pre-recorded segment and was held at Bear's Best Golf Course in Las Vegas, Nevada.
+A long drive competition among players was held at Bear's Best Golf Course in Summerlin South, Nevada, during the week, and broadcast on tape-delay during the Pro Bowl Games.

 Jordan Poyer won the event for the AFC by having the longest drive with a drive of 320 yards (292.608 meters).

-AFC 9 – NFC 0

 Dodgeball

 The NFC won the event after the NFC offense team defeated the AFC defense team in the final round.